mark-hahn/coffeekup-intro/README.md

 Note also the use of the variable `i` in the text string.
 It is evaluated and added to the string, which is called interpolation.
 The syntax `#{i}` that mixes it in is straight CoffeeScript.
 Once again CoffeeKup got a cool feature for free from CoffeeScript.
 It looks almost like a more traditional template syntax such as _mustache_, which would have {{i}}.
 Remember that this CoffeeScript interpolation only works inside double quotes `"`, not single.

 Variables can be defined and used freely in your CoffeeKup template.
-In a later section, _Running In Context_, we will see that variables can be used that are defined outside of the template.
+In a later section, _Keeping Things In Context_, we will see that variables can be used that are defined outside of the template.

 Cool Formatting
 ---